 Read: Pitch Perfect, by Bill McGowan

 A self-designed MBA will need to teach you how to talk as confidently as you think.
 This great business book will take you through countless situations and show you how to communicate your way out of them.
 Once read, you will critique every Powerpoint you see that doesn’t play by McGowan’s unforgettable rules (e.g. The Scorsese Principle, The Past Sauce Principle).

 9. MBA Lesson: Analysis

 Read: Good to Great, by Jim Collins

 Why Some companies Make the Leap… and Others Don’t, is the subtitle of this wildly popular book.
-It looks at companies that didn’t start out as juggernauts and yet, over time, grew into greatness.
-Through a study of 28 businesses and a ton of data, you will learn that not every company needs a superstar CEO or a game-changing technology to become great.
+It looks at startup companies that didn’t start out as juggernauts and yet, over time, grew into greatness.
+Through a study of 28 businesses and a ton of data, you will learn that not every company needs a superstar CEO or a game-changing technology to become a successful business entity.